erikandersson96/portfolio-project-two/README.md

 * Erik game has been tested through [wave.webaim.org](https://wave.webaim.org/) for accessibility.

-You can look at the approved result [here](https://wave.webaim.org/report#/https://erikandersson96.github.io/portfolio-project-two/).
+You can look at the approved result [here](https://wave.webaim.org/report#/https://erikandersson96.github.io/portfolio-project-two/)
+(links opens in a new tab).

 * When I tested my webpage first I got 2 alerts.